The Requirements of Offering Part Time Employee Benefits

-Why Offer Benefits to Part Time Employees
+Why Offer Benefits

 Employers can still maintain some control over the types of group health plans they offer, including supplemental insurance like dental, life, and disability benefits.
-However, when a company offers an affordable benefit package for part time employees, it sends the message that the health and well-being of all employees is a number one priority.
+However, when a company offers an affordable benefit package for part-time employees, it sends the message that the health and well-being of all employees is a number one priority.

-How Part Time Employees View Benefits
+How Part-Time Employees View Benefits

-Part time employees most often view benefits as valuable perks, especially if they are working other jobs and cannot afford to purchase insurance through other means.
-They have the same, if not more responsibilities than full time employees, often juggling raising a family or going to school with that of a job.
+Part-time employees most often view benefits as valuable perks, especially if they are working other jobs and cannot afford to purchase insurance through other means.
+They have the same, if not more responsibilities than full-time employees, often juggling raising a family or going to school with that of a job.
 It’s beneficial for the business too.
-Consider if a part time employee has access to paid time off vs. calling out sick to deal with a personal matter, the workplace is not impacted if the employee can schedule time off in advance.
+Consider if a part-time employee has access to paid time off vs. calling out sick to deal with a personal matter, the workplace is not impacted if the employee can schedule time off in advance.

-Part time benefits are flexible and can be offered to employees who complete a certain amount of time on the job, so long as this is managed fairly across the entire employee population.
+Part-time benefits are flexible and can be offered to employees who complete a certain amount of time on the job, so long as this is managed fairly across the entire employee population.

-The cost factor of offering part time employee benefits must be determined when choosing group plans, but most plan administrators have reasonable options.
-Many of the benefits, such as voluntary plans and supplemental insurance, can be offered as full employee-paid or at a half rate of full time employee plans.
+The cost factor of offering part-time employee benefits must be determined when choosing group plans, but most plan administrators have reasonable options.
+Many of the benefits, such as voluntary plans and supplemental insurance, can be offered as full employee-paid or at a half rate of full-time employee plans.

-Using a combination of a high deductible health care plan with a flexible spending account or health savings account can help part time employees put more pre-tax dollars away for paying off larger medical bills and paying for prescriptions and other things not covered.
+Using a combination of a high deductible health care plan with a flexible spending account or health savings account can help part-time employees put more pre-tax dollars away for paying off larger medical bills and paying for prescriptions and other things not covered.
 Employers can also get creative and reach out to local health and wellness vendors to arrange for corporate discounts on food, medicine, and wellness services that help all employees stretch their dollars even further.
 As mentioned previously, delaying the eligibility of benefits to the first 30 days on the job can also reduce costs for employers, and give employees a chance to prove their worth before the investment is made.

-Before the organization decides against offering part time employee benefits, consider the impact of not offering them.
+Before the organization decides against offering part-time employee benefits, consider the impact of not offering them.
 Employee retention, productivity, and a more engaged workforce are all win-win situations for your company.